 Continue to Nyango Valley.
 Overnight camping.

 Trek to Yamalong.
 Our Yaks and Yakman will return to Ganden, and we will continue to Samye village (15 minutes) by local tractor.
-Upon arrival, visit the Samye monastery.
-Later drive to Tsedang city.
-Overnight at Hotel.
+Visit Samye Monastery.